 Want to get into real estate investing but aren’t sure how to figure out the best type investment for you?
-This post will examine the pros and cons of three common real estate investment options.
+This post will examine the pros and cons of investing in real estate through three kinds of real estate investment avenues.

 Investment #1: Buying and Renting Properties